 We often get tactical questions about how to cast the vision for AAEO to members in your church who may have never heard of it.
 These questions and answers will prepare you to communicate AAEO with great effectiveness and customize your own promotion.

-AAEO is a $65 million dollar offering that comprises 50% of NAMB’s budget.
+AAEO is a $70+ million offering that comprises 50% of NAMB’s budget.
 Every dollar given goes to the mission field to support missionaries in church planting and compassion ministry.
 It is the primary financial fuel that funds Send Network.

 The offering was started in 1895 by Woman's Missionary Union® (WMU) to benefit the missional work of the Home Mission Board (now North American Mission Board).
 In 1934, it was named in honor of Annie Armstrong, a bold, missions advocate and WMU's first national executive leader.